 Considerations for weed control following wheat harvest

-One herbicide alternative to glyphosate that can work well to control emerged pigweed and kochia is paraquat.
-Paraquat is a contact herbicide, so spray coverage is critical.
+Paraquat (Gramoxone, others) is one herbicide that can work well in place of glyphosate to control emerged pigweed and kochia.
+Paraquat is a contact herbicide with a different mode of action (Group 27 - cell membrane disruptor), so spray coverage is critical.
 Spray volumes of 20 gallons/acre or higher are preferred, especially on larger weeds or denser stands.
+Recent work at K-State suggests that making the paraquat application as soon as possible following wheat harvest allows for better coverage and more effective control, especially on pigweeds.
 Paraquat also needs to be applied with a non-ionic surfactant or oil concentrate to enhance surface coverage of the plant foliage.
-A tank mix with atrazine will enhance control and provide some residual weed control if planning to plant corn or sorghum next spring.
-Likewise, metribuzin can be tank-mixed with paraquat if rotating to soybean to enhance control and provide some residual.
-If planting wheat this fall, a tank mix with Sharpen is an option to provide some residual control.
-Recent work at K-State suggests that making the paraquat application as soon as possible following wheat harvest allows for better coverage and more effective control especially of the pigweeds.
+A tank mix with atrazine will enhance control on emerged weeds and provide some residual weed control, if planning to plant corn or sorghum next spring.
+Likewise, metribuzin can be tank-mixed with paraquat if rotating to soybean to enhance control and provide some residual activity.

-Another herbicide that can be added to the burndown treatments for residual broadleaf weed control in wheat stubble is flumioxazin (Valor and others).
-Flumioxazin has been used as a pre-plant/pre-emergence treatment in soybeans for years, but it hasn’t been used much in wheat stubble because of the cost.
-However, with the recent reduction in flumioxazin prices, it may be worth considering as part of our stubble management treatments for residual weed control, especially the pigweeds.
+Flumioxazin (Valor and others) can be added to burndown treatments at rates of one to four fluid ounces per acre for activity on emerged broadleaf weeds and some residual activity on broadleaf and grass weeds in wheat stubble.
+Flumioxazin can be mixed with glyphosate or clethodim (Select Max) for enhanced grass control.
+It can also be mixed with 2,4-D, atrazine, metribuzin, or paraquat.
 Wheat can be planted 30 days after 2 oz/ac, or 60 days after 3 oz/ac Valor application, if at least one inch of rain occurs between application and planting.
-Corn, sorghum, cotton, sunflowers, or soybeans can be planted the following spring following flumioxazin treatment.
-Residual weed control with flumioxazin will depend on rainfall for activation, just as with pre-plant treatment in soybeans.
+Corn, sorghum, cotton, sunflowers, or soybeans can be planted in the spring following flumioxazin treatment.
+Residual weed control with flumioxazin will depend on rainfall (0.25 inch) for activation, just as with pre-plant treatment in soybeans.

 Sarah Lancaster, Weed Science Extension Specialist